 BP shares are also on a disastrous trajectory.
 As FT Alphaville noted earlier, the stock plunged more than 11 per cent shortly after London’s open and fell another few percent after that to 420p by 9.10am BST.
 As of Friday, the company had lost nearly 25 per cent, or $46bn, from its market value since mid-April.

 Forgot West Africa, the Falkland Islands and even Greenland for exotic new oil frontiers.
-Two western small oil companies are funding exploration in North Korean waters.
+Two western small oil companies are funding exploration in North Korea’s waters.
+Read more

 - Obama’s opportunity to move the US beyond oil